pfertyk/blog/content/008-asyncio-context-manager-testing.md

 ```

 Our own implementation will return `aenter` value when used as a context manager.
 If we don't specify it, it will be a
 `MagicMock` object, so we can just go on and assign the results of subsequent `json` method calls.
-There is just one problem with that solution:
+There is just one problem with this solution:

 ```text
     async def get_random_photo_url():